trytouca/trytouca/sdk/java/examples/03_java_core_api/README.md

 # Touca Java API

-In the [previous tutorial](../02_java_main_api), we covered the high-level API of our Java SDK and learned how to test a `parseProfile` function using the Touca test framework:
+In the [previous tutorial](../02_java_main_api), we covered the high-level API of our Java SDK and learned how to test a `findStudent` function using the Touca test framework:

 ```java
 import io.touca.Touca;